QinMing/Nachos-Operating-System/readme.md

 ---------------------
 ##3.
 Testing

+>
-> Referencing all of the pages in memory
+1. Referencing all of the pages in memory.    ......
+2. Referencing some of the pages only.    ......
+3. Demonstrating correct handling of dirty pages   ......

+We also implemented test programs that are:
+>
+1. Generating good locality   ......
+2. Generating poor locality   ......
+3. Generating random locality   ......

 ---------------------